 “Well then...” he said, as I felt something strange in my chest.
 “See you later, boy...”

-At this, I yawned and a stream of cold...something flowed out of me, which with a brief flash of bluish green light turned into a mere ripple in the air.
+At this, I yawned and a stream of cold...something flowed out of me, which with a flash of blue-green light became a mere ripple in the air.
 It flowed and spiraled outwards towards the general direction of Burton’s bar.

 “...yeah” I said softly to myself, as I watched him go.
 “I think you will...”